hiitsdustindavis/codereview-js-week1/README.md

 * Automatically installes npm and bower packages.
 * Automatically opens atom for you to start writing your files while it does the above install.
 * Opens the server at the end of the install so you can see your work.
-* When pulling a project made with autonode from github just run ./serve.sh to node install, bower install, gulp build and gulp serve.
+* When pulling a project made with autonode from github just run ./serve.sh to config atom, install atom packages, node install, bower install, gulp build and gulp serve.
 * ./serve.sh doesn't node or bower if the folders already exist

-#### Easy-Commit
+##### Easy-Commit

 Just open message.txt, edit the message (the files entire contents are the commit message) and save to commit your work!

+##### Atom Packages!
+* TODO-show
+* minimap, with highlight-selected and selected
+* highlight-selected
+* linter with css, scss, and js support
+* file-icons
+* atom-beautify - RIGHT CLICK to beautify your code!
+* Config atom for soft wrap and indent guide!

 ### By Nicholas Jensen-Hay